eclipse-archived/ceylon-lang.org/documentation/1.0/roadmap.md

 ---
 # #{page.title}

-Milestone 6 of Ceylon [has been released](/download) and we are working on a final release of Ceylon 1.0 at the moment.
+Ceylon 1.0 beta [has been released](/download) and we are already working on a final production-ready release of the language, toolset, and IDE.

 <!--
 However, our roadmap is quite well-defined: